detyse/LabelV/README.md

 ## Keyboard Shortcuts

+- Space: Toggle play/pause
 - Left/Right arrow keys: Move one frame backward/forward
 - Delete key: Delete the selected label
 - X: Switch to Edit Mode (for creating and adjusting labels)
 - C: Switch to View Mode (for navigation and playing labeled segments)

+## Playback Speed Control

+The application includes playback speed control ranging from 0.25x to 8.0x normal speed.
+This allows for:
+- Slow-motion analysis of critical moments (0.25x, 0.5x)
+- Normal playback (1.0x)
+- Fast review of lengthy content (1.5x, 2.0x, 4.0x, 8.0x)

+Choose the appropriate speed from the dropdown in the video player controls.

 ## License